-MSD is currently completing the second phase of a $4.7 billion, multi-decade Capital Improvement & Replacement Program (CIRP) to update and rehabilitate MSD's aging wastewater collection and treatment system, one of the nation's largest and most complex.
+MSD is currently completing the second phase of a multi-billion dollar, multi-decade Capital Improvement & Replacement Program (CIRP) to update and rehabilitate MSD's aging wastewater collection and treatment system, one of the nation's largest and most complex.

 Other projects range from rehabilitating interceptors, pump stations and force mains, to making modifications and improvements to MSD's seven wastewater treatment plants (WWTP).
 The challenges we face are not new.
 Many parts of our aging sewer system were built more than 100 years ago or more, decades prior to MSD's formation.

 One of the largest construction projects ever undertaken in the St. Louis region, CIRP is expected to create jobs and growth opportunities for local businesses throughout construction.
-Our modern wastewater collection and treatment system will then support viable and sustainable economic development for generations to come.
+Our modernized wastewater collection and treatment system will support viable and sustainable economic development for generations to come.

 How CIRP is—and isn't—funded

 CIRP is primarily funded through a combination of customer fees and bonds.
-MSD's new rate plan, which runs from July 1, 2016 to June 30, 2020, includes a substantial increase in customer charges, as well as $900 million in bonds to help fund more than $1.5 billion in needed improvements over the next four years alone.
+MSD's current rate plan, which runs from July 1, 2016 to June 30, 2020, includes an increase in customer charges, as well as $900 million in bonds to help fund more than $1.5 billion in needed capital improvements over that four year period.

-MSD does not anticipate receiving financial support from the federal government for this construction program.
+MSD does not anticipate receiving grants or direct financial support from the federal government for this construction program.